MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-scenes.md

 To add a new scene follow these steps:

-1. Create a scene assets in *Assets/Scenes*.
+1. Create a scene asset in *Assets/Scenes*.
 Give it an indicative name, such as *Level3Forest*.

 2. Get inside your new scene, by double clicking the asset.